oaregithub/oare_mono/README.md

 If you are unfamiliar with them, Github Pull Requests are a simple tool for team members to request a review of code changes.

-Whenever you push a new branch to Github, a message will appear at the top of the repository asking if you'd like to "Compare & pull request".
+Whenever you push a new branch to Github, a message will automatically appear at the top of the repository asking if you'd like to "Compare & pull request".
 Use this button to open a new PR for your branch.

 ![](./readme-imgs/compare-pull-request.png)